BrandonBahret/Activity-Logger/README.md

 To Start logging an activity:
-  click the name of the activity, then click "Start Activity" Once finished you can click "Add Comments" to write a summary of what you did.
+  click the name of the activity, then click "Start Activity" Write a summary of what you did in the text field.
   Finally click "finish" to save the log.

 To Remove an activity: